markstringer-dti/markstringer-dti.github.io/dti.md

 In this book, in the second chapter, I talk about pirate ships and "agreed activity".
 I talk about how you need to be able to notice when you and your team are agreeing to ignore the big issues.
 Issues that need tackling.

-Pushing this sailing metaphor I talk about you need to stop your team mopping the decks.
+Pushing this water-borne metaphor I talk about you how you need to stop your team mopping the decks.
 Rather you need to help them to look at the horizon and face the approaching pirate ship.

 Why is it important that you tackle "pirate ship" issues as soon as you see them?
 Because if you don't, you and your team will end up (metaphor number 2) in trench warfare.
 And once you're there, it's much harder, although not impossible to help your project to succeed.

-Why do you need show progress and call out problems as soon as you can in a project?
+Why do you need to show progress and call out problems as soon as you can in a project?
 Even in the face of hostility from the people who are paying you to do the project?
 Why put working software in the hands of people who might get some good from using it as soon as you can?

 I explain this using the metaphor of flowers and fruit.
-Flowers appearl to us straight away.
+Flowers appeal to us straight away.
 But they aren't sustaining.
 Fruit is difficult to grow and even more difficult to make tasty.
-But can feeds people.
+But it feeds people.

 This book promises to provide its readers with something, solid, nutritious, and sustaining.
-It sets out seven way of seeing projects that make successful delivery more likely.
+It sets out seven ways of seeing projects that make successful delivery more likely.
 It offers the genuine possibility of knowing what you're doing.
-And once you know what you're doing, a lot of things that previous seemed impossible can seem a lot less so.
+And once you know what you're doing, a lot of things that previously seemed impossible can seem a lot less so.

 ### Why now?
 Well, another way of thinking about this is – "Why not *then*?"
-Why haven't we found to find better ways to think about software development since the start.
+Why haven't we found better ways to think about software development since the start?

 We've needed better ways of thinking about software projects since the 40's.

 I remember listening to an explanation of a "Waterfall" approach to project management.
-This was the mid 90's fifty years after anybody wrote the first software.
+This was the mid nineties - fifty years after anybody wrote the first software.
 I remember thinking "this will never work."
 And it didn't.

 In my first two years as a software developer I worked on two projects.
-One was for big oil company.
+One was for a big oil company.
 One  was for the military.
 We managed both using the waterfall approach.
 This was the way nearly everybody managed software development at the time.
 We worked on the project in stages.

 Stage one: all the requirements for the project were carefully written down.
 This produced a huge requirements specification.

-Stage two: we turned these requirements into a specification.
-First high level specification and then detailed designs.
+Stage two: we turned these requirements into a design.
+First a high level design and then detailed designs.

 After these stages, which might take months, we started to write software.
-Again, that might take months. against the designs before final stages of first internal and then external testing.
+Again, that might take months or even years.
+Then came separate stages of first internal and then external testing.
 Then and only then did the software go live.

 Unfortunately, both of the first two projects that I worked on went through an extra stage between external testing and launch - litigation.
-When the customers finally got to see what they'd asked for months, if not years earlier, it really wasn't what they wanted.
+When the customers finally got to see what they'd asked for, months, if not years earlier, it often turned out that it wasn't what they wanted.
 This was probably for a whole bunch of different reasons.
 In the two years since they'd specified the project, it's possible the world had changed.
 But it's also possible (very possible) that the specifications that were written in the specification hadn't quite captured exactly what the users wanted.
 It's also possible (very possible) that the users hadn't really been capable of saying in one long fluid document, exactly what it was that they wanted.
 By the time what the users had asked for had got through the systems designers, the developers, the internal testers and then the external testers, it's hardly a surprise that things had gone astray.

 One intriguing thing, that I barely noticed about those first few projects that I was involved in, was that when it got to the crunch phase, when the customers finally saw the software, decided it wasn't what they wanted and threatened to sue, something interesting happened.
 The project would call in a guy whose entire job was to rescue projects that got themselves into this state.
 He would sit down with the customers and find out which bit of the software was most important to them.
 Which bit did they *really* need most?
 He would then negotiate some room for manoeuvre.
 A bit of time and a bit of money from the client so that bit of the software could get built.
 And bit by bit, the software would start to resemble what the client really wanted.
 At some point it would become valuable enough to them that they would drop the threat of a lawsuit.

-And what those guys were doing, well it kind of sounds like iterative, Agile software development.
+And what those guys were doing, well it kind of sounds like iterative, Agile software development. y
 So, one answer to the question - "Why now?"
-Is well, well not ages ago?
+Is well, why not ages ago?
 We could and should (and kind of were) doing this right from the beginning."

-But there's another answer to this why now question.
-Why now?
+So, seventy five years ago, it would have been great for us to really get the hang of delivering softare projects.
+But still, better late than never.
 Because being good at writing software, being good at doing it in a timely manner, being good at putting software that people want to use in the hands of users, is become more and more important.

-As Marc Andreessen pointed out more than ten years ago now, software is eating everything.
-Since he wrote that article, software has taken huge bites out of sex and dating, politics, social life music and television.
-Some of the companies that are good at developing software (Amazon, Facebook, Google, Alibaba) are very arguably more powerful that governments.
+As Marc Andreessen pointed out more than ten years ago, software is eating everything.
+Since he wrote that article, software has increased its appetite.
+It's taken huge bites out of sex and dating, politics, social life, music and television.
+Some of the companies that are good at developing software (Amazon, Facebook, Google, Alibaba) are very arguably more powerful than governments.

 So, if you're interested in being good at something and even slightly susceptible to megalomania, getting good at developing and delivering software is worth a look.

 But ironically, the craft of managing software delivery doesn't seem to be so susceptible to being eaten by software.

 ### Why me?
-So why should you list to me?
+So why should you listen to me?
 Well, I've been working in the software development industry since 1994.
 First as a developer, writing software for oil companies, the military and then a new-fangled thing called the internet.
 Then I worked as a researcher, first for Xerox, then for Cambridge University.

 Working for Xerox gave me my first experience of project management.
 I think they gave me the project management job because they'd seen how well I could write code.
 I managed a couple of German guys who were writing code for the first "smart" phone - the Nokia 9000.
 This was a really dumb phone.
 It had the same operating system as some sewing machines and it was a nightmare to write anything for it.